 Diagnosing constipation

-Clinical history.
+Clinical history and a physical examination are the most important aspects for evaluating a patient with constipation.
 It is essential to clearly understand the patient's discomfort, find out the duration of the symptoms and the general measures that the patient has taken to try and relieve this discomfort.
-The use of visual scales, such as the Bristol scale, may be useful in allowing the patient to describe the shape and consistency of their faeces.
+The use of the Bristol scale (Figure), may be useful in allowing the patient to describe the shape and consistency of their faeces.

-Physical examination.
-As part of a physical examination, a rectal inspection may provide a lot of information, as it allows anal diseases such as haemorrhoids, stenosis, fissures and rectocele (rectovaginal herniation) to be detected.
-Asymmetry in the anal opening may be due to a neurological disorder that affects the function of the sphincters.
-If the perineum does not descend when pushing, this suggests the presence of pelvic floor dysfunction.
+As part of a physical examination, a rectal inspection may provide a lot of information, as it allows anal diseases such as haemorrhoids, stenosis, fissures, rectocele or lumps to be detected.
+For example, asymmetry in the anal opening may suggest a neurological disorder affecting sphincter function, and failure of the perineum to descend when bearing down suggests pelvic floor dysfunction.

 Blood collection tube